• Home

 • CapEx Analysis By Project

-Breaks down capital expenditures across projects to monitor spending, budget alignment, and return on investment.
+Breaks down capital expenditures across projects to monitor spending, budget alignment, and return on investment by using the charts.

 Finance Dashboard in Excel